Last year throughout the United States, there were over 1.5 million drug arrests.

 Other consequences can include probation and court-ordered obligations that interfere with your ability to work full-time or help take care of your family, heavy fines that affect your financial stability, and forfeiture access to federal funds like student loans and other financial aid options.

-If you are facing drug charges of any type even if you believe they are insignificant contact our Greenville drug crimes lawyers at the David W. Martin Law Group by calling (803) 548-2468 to schedule a free consultation to review the complete consequences of your case.
+If you are facing drug charges of any type even if you believe they are insignificant contact our Greenville drug crimes lawyers at the David W. Martin Law Group by calling (803) 548-2468 to schedule a consultation to review the complete consequences of your case.
 Even a single misdemeanor drug charge may lead to more significant legal trouble going forward.
 Do not put your future at risk by facing the solicitor’s office alone.
 Our Fort Mill & Greenville criminal defense attorneys will protect your rights while pursuing the best outcome available for your unique legal circumstances.